 Batters With the Most Runs Across All Formats

 Batters with the most runs across all formats have consistently demonstrated exceptional skill and endurance.
-Excelling in Tests, One Day Internationals, and Twenty20 cricket requires versatility and mental toughness.
+Excelling in Tests, one-day internationals, and Twenty20 cricket requires versatility and mental toughness.

 Here is the list of the top five batters with the most runs across all formats: